 Game Map: View a map of the game world during play, with the landscape, points of interest and missions highlighted throughout the entire game.
 This enables the orientation of the player and the world, confirming a direction of movement and the location of destinations or points of exploration.

-If you want to play The Crew 2, but it doesn't offer the Navigation accessibility features you require, these similar games extend the Navigation accessibility:
+If you want to play The Crew 2, but it doesn't offer the Navigation accessibility features you require, this similar game extends the Navigation accessibility:

-We've documented 1 accessibility feature for Visual in The Crew 2 which deals with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 2 accessibility features for Visual in The Crew 2 which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 Audio Cues for Visual Events: Audio is provided to indicate visual events.
 Game events or progress highlighted by visual icons, effects or animations are also accompanied by audio to signify that progress.
 This is useful for blind players.